 • Malaria: Children age 6 months to 4 years are eligible to have their blood tested for malaria parasitemia using a rapid diagnostic test (RDT) [and drops of blood will also be collected on slides to be sent to a laboratory for more sophisticated malaria testing].
 The RDT results will be given to the parent or responsible adult for each child.
-If a child tests positive for malaria with the RDT, the parent/responsible adult of the child will be offered a first-line antimalarial treatment, unless that child is already taking an artemisinin-based combination therapy or has severe malaria (has both anemia and malaria, or has symptoms of severe malaria); children with severe malaria will be referred to a health facility for treatment.
+If a child tests positive for malaria with the RDT, the parent/responsible adult of the child will be offered a first-line antimalarial treatment, unless that child is already taking an artemisinin-based combination therapy or has severe malaria; children with severe malaria will be referred to a health facility for treatment.